-Table 1 shows the levels of age-standardized homicide rates in 2002-07 and 2011-16 for females aged 15 to 65 years, and the proportion of the population vulnerable of becoming a victim in 2005 and 2017 by state and region.
+Table 1 shows the levels of age-standardized homicide rates for women aged 15 to 65 years in 2002-07 and 2011-16, and the proportion of the female population fearing crime in 2005 and 2017 by state, then clustering the latter by region.

-Homicide rates vary from 0.5 to 3.0 per 100,000 population in 2002-07, and from 0.6 to 10.3 in 2011-16.
-The states with the highest female homicide rates in the latter period are Chihuahua in the North (10.3), Guerrero in the South (10.2), and Colima in the Central region (6.3).
-In contrast the safest states are Yucatán in the South, and Aguascalientes and Querétaro in the Central region.
+Homicide rates for women vary from 0.5 to 3.0 per 100,000 female population in 2002-07, and from 0.6 to 10.3 in 2011-16.
+In both periods, the safest state for women was Yucatan, and the most dangerous Chihuahua.
+In the second period, the latter was followed by Guerrero with 10.2 women murdered per 100,000 females, and Colima in the Central region with a rate of 6.3 deaths.
+In contrast, the central states of Aguascalientes and Querétaro were also safe.

-Similarly, the proportions of population vulnerable of becoming a victim in 2005 vary from 20.1 in Colima to 88% in Mexico City, while in 2017 these vary from 27.2% in Yucatán to 90.7% in Mexico state.
+Similarly, the proportion of women feeling vulnerable to crime vary from 20.1 in Colima to 88% in Mexico City in 2005, and from 27.2% in Yucatán to 90.7% in Mexico state in 2017.

 Next steps

-Our preliminary results provide clear evidence to suggest that the rise of violence and homicides in Mexico may have a severe impact on the well-being of Mexican women.
+Our preliminary results provide clear evidence to suggest that the rise of violence and female homicides in Mexico may have a severe impact on the well-being of women.
 Future research will examine the heterogeneity across states to uncover vulnerable populations and explore the association of the upsurge in violence with women’s mortality.

 Table 1.
-Age standardized homicide rates for females and proportion of population vulnerable of becoming a victim by state.
+Age standardized homicide rates for females and proportion of female population fearing crime by state.